 Let $F$ denote the union $\bigcup_n F_n$.
 We claim that $F$ is Hilbertian.
-Indeed, suppose we are given a covering of $f:X \to \PP^1$ defined over $F$, with $X$ a smooth geometrically integral curve and $\deg f \geqslant 2$.
-Such a covering will be defined over $F_n$ for some $n$.
+Indeed, suppose we are given a covering of $f\colon X \to \PP^1$ defined over $F$, with $X$ a smooth geometrically integral curve and $\deg f \geqslant 2$.
+Since a covering is defined by finitely many equations, $f$ will be defined over $F_n$ for some $n$.
 By condition \ref{coveringorder} and the definition of $\calB$ infinitely many of the coverings $f_m$ are equal to $f$.
-Let $c_{n_1}, c_{n_2}, ... \in \PP^1(F)$ be the corresponding sequence of points.
+Let $c_{n_1}, c_{n_2}, \ldots \in \PP^1(F)$ be the corresponding sequence of points.
 By condition \ref{Hilbert} the schemes $f^{-1}(c_{n_i})$ are integral over $F$.
 Therefore $F$ is Hilbertian.
-On the other hand, conditions \ref{fatorder} and \ref{nofatextensions} ensure that no vast extension $L/K$ in $\calA$ for which $K \subset F$ is disjoint from $F$.
+On the other hand, conditions \ref{fatorder} and \ref{nofatextensions} ensure that there is no vast extension $L/K$ in $\calA$ such that $L$ is linearly disjoint from $F$ over $K$.
 Finally, by condition \ref{nofatextensions} the degree of $F$ divides the product of degrees of extensions from $\calA$. \end{proof}